 Impaired Driver Litigation: Drunk Driving Survivor Settlements & DUI Fatality Victim Wrongful Death Lawsuits

-DUI Victim's Rights Attorneys - We Only Represent Victims of Drunk Drivers, Not DUI Offenders.
+DUI Victim's Rights Attorneys - We Only Represent Victims of Impaired Drivers, Not DUI Offenders.
 We Hold Drunk Drivers Responsible!

 Attorney Chris Davis and his wife Mischelle are committed to fighting drunk driving in Washington State.
 During his career as a prosecutor for King County, attorney Chris Davis brought hundreds of DUI offenders to justice.
 Today he helps the victims of drunk driving collisions and their families gain financial compensation for the harms caused by DUI offenders.
 Chris' wife Mischelle Davis is a leading volunteer with Washington State Mothers Against Drunk Driving (MADD) and a member of MADD's state advisory board.

 - Chris Davis Launches MADD PSA in Washington State